Bayfair Center

-Bayfair Center (originally Bay-Fair, later Bay Fair, and Bayfair Mall) is a power center and a shuttered regional shopping mall in San Leandro, California, United States.
+Bayfair Center (originally Bay-Fair, later Bay Fair, and Bayfair Mall) is a power center and regional shopping mall in San Leandro, California, United States.
 It was among the first malls in the East Bay of the San Francisco Bay Area.
 Anchors are Target, Kohl's and a 16-screen Century Theatres cinema operated by Cinemark.
 Junior anchors include PetSmart and 24 Hour Fitness.
-Macy's, a long-time anchor since the mall's inception, closed in 2024.
+Vantage Robotics operates a manufacturing, research, and shipping facility inside the former Macy’s and within the indoor portion of the mall.

 History

-Launch (1950s)
+Development (1950s)

 Announced in April 1953, the shopping center was built on the 48-acre site of the former Oakland Speedway automobile racing stadium, and cost $25 million to build, and an additional $6 million to build the anchor department store, a 200000 sqft, three-story Macy's.
 The mall construction did not begin until 1956.

 The architect (including for the interior) for the Macy's store was John Savage Bolles, who had designed Candlestick Park and also designed interiors for Macy's Hilltop Mall in Richmond, Hillsdale Shopping Center in San Mateo, and Valley Fair in San Jose, and interiors for the renovation of the Macy's Union Square San Francisco flagship store.

 Macy's was the first unit to open, on August 8, 1957, with mall shops opening in the months following.
 On November 8, 1957, 19 new stores (besides Macy's), including a supermarket, celebrated their grand opening.

 The mall shop area (outside Macy's) was open-air and in an L-shape, split-level (i.e. on two levels, but not two stories one on top of another).
 It claimed to be the first shopping center in the Western United States to be built across two stories.